 “I guess [Juvi] had been with some guys in a club, and they were smoking angel dust (pot laced with PCP), and he didn’t know it.
 He was all messed up.

-Disco continues, “So the cops show up, because there’s an unclothed guy screaming at the top of his lungs freakin’ out, and there were five [police], okay?
+Disco continues, “So the cops show up because an unclothed guy is screaming at the top of his lungs freakin’ out, and there were five [police], okay?

 “When they tried to subdue him, I’ve never seen anything like this, it was like he had superhuman strength and Juvi’s not a big guy, you know?

 “They tried to grab him, and he’s slinging people off him; they couldn’t– he’s a little guy!

 “Every single [police officer] trying to get him was a decent-sized guy, and they couldn’t.

 “Finally, one of the guys had to tackle the whole pile to get [Juvi] on the ground.

 “They had him pinned down with his face on the cement, four to five guys holding him down, and it looked like they still couldn’t keep him down!
 I was like, ‘Where is he getting the strength from?’